 Investments in Tax-exempt Mortgage Revenue Bonds.
 The fair values of the Company's investments in tax-exempt mortgage revenue bonds have each been based on a discounted cash flow or yield to maturity analysis.
 There is no active trading market for the bonds and price quotes for the bonds are not available.
 If available, the General Partner may also consider price quotes on similar bonds or other information from external sources, such as pricing services.
 The estimates of the fair values of these bonds, whether estimated by the Company or based on external sources, are based largely on unobservable inputs the General Partner believes would be used by market participants.
 Additionally, the calculation methodology used by the external sources and the Company encompasses the use of judgment in its application.
-To validate changes in the fair value of the Company's investments in tax-exempt mortgage revenue bonds between reporting periods, management looks at the key inputs such as changes in the current market yields on similar bonds as well as changes in the operating performance of the underlying property serving as collateral for each bond.
-We validate that the changes in the estimated fair value of the tax-exempt mortgage revenue bonds move with the changes in these monitored factors.
+To validate changes in the fair value of the Company's investments in tax-exempt mortgage revenue bonds between reporting periods, management looks at the key inputs such as changes in the changes in the estimated fair value of the tax-exempt mortgage revenue bonds move with the changes in these monitored factors.
 Given these facts the fair value measurement of the Company's investment in tax-exempt mortgage revenue bonds is categorized as a Level 3 input.